2015 myAFibRisk.com 400

 The 2015 myAFibRisk.com 400 was a NASCAR Sprint Cup Series race held on September 20, 2015, at Chicagoland Speedway in Joliet, Illinois.
-Contested over 267 laps on the 1.5 mile (2.4 km) intermediate speedway, it was the 27th race of the 2015 NASCAR Sprint Cup Series season, first race of the Chase and first race of the Challenger Round.
+Contested over 267 laps on the 1.5 mile (2.4 km) intermediate speedway, it was the 27th race of the 2015 NASCAR Sprint Cup Series season, the first race of the Chase and the first race of the Challenger Round.
 Denny Hamlin won the race, his second of the season.
 Carl Edwards finished second.
 Kurt Busch, Ryan Newman and Matt Kenseth rounded out the top–five.

 Due to qualifying being rained-out, Kevin Harvick was given the first starting spot of the race.
 He led 10 laps before wrecking out halfway through the race and finished 42nd.
 Kyle Busch led a race high of 121 laps on his way to a ninth–place finish.
 There were 17 lead changes among 10 different drivers, as well as six caution flag periods for 28 laps.

 This was Denny Hamlin's 26th career win, second of the season, first at Chicagoland Speedway and fifth at the track for Joe Gibbs Racing.
 The win moved Hamlin up to second in the points trailing teammate Matt Kenseth by two.
 Despite being the winning manufacturer, Toyota left Chicagoland trailing Chevrolet by 49–points in the manufacturer standings.

 The myAFibRisk.com 400 was carried by NBC Sports on the cable/satellite NBCSN network for the American television audience.
 The radio broadcast for the race was carried by the Motor Racing Network and Sirius XM NASCAR Radio.

 Report

 Background

 Chicagoland Speedway, the track where the race was held.

-Chicagoland Speedway is a 1.5 mi tri-oval speedway in Joliet, Illinois, southwest of Chicago.
-The speedway opened in 2001 and currently hosts NASCAR racing including the opening event in the Chase for the Sprint Cup.
-Until 2011, the speedway also hosted the IndyCar Series, recording numerous close finishes including the closest finish in IndyCar history.
-The speedway is owned and operated by International Speedway Corporation and located adjacent to Route 66 Raceway.
+Chicagoland Speedway is a 1.500 mi tri-oval intermediate speedway in Joliet, Illinois.
 Jimmie Johnson entered Chicagoland tied with Kyle Busch and Matt Kenseth for the points lead at 2,012–points.
 Joey Logano entered three–points back.
 Kevin Harvick, Dale Earnhardt Jr., Kurt Busch and Carl Edwards entered tied for fifth six–points back.
 Brad Keselowski, Martin Truex Jr. and Denny Hamlin entered tied for ninth nine–points back.
 Jamie McMurray, Jeff Gordon, Ryan Newman, Paul Menard and Clint Bowyer entered tied for 12th 12–points back.